 For a meal that showcases contemporary Spanish cuisine, visitors head to Novodabo in Zaragoza’s university district (Calle Juan II de Aragón, 5).
-The restaurant is owned by David Boldova, who served under several Michelin-ranked chefs before returning to his home of Zaragoza a year and a half ago to open his own restaurant.
+The restaurant is owned by David Boldova, who served under several Michelin-ranked chefs before returning to his home of Zaragoza to open his own restaurant.
 The restaurant is known for its inspired re-workings of traditional Aragonese dishes and has already won awards as an up-and-coming restaurant.

 After a busy few days of touring, the best way to end a stay in Zaragoza is to visit its Plaza del Pilar in the evening as the spires of the city’s two cathedrals make dramatic shadows across the pavement.